Visitor Restrictions at UCSF Due to the Coronavirus (COVID-19)

 Your safety is our highest priority.

-To ensure both excellent patient care as well as family and visitor safety, UCSF Health teams are working around the clock to stay on top of the evolving COVID-19 situation.
+To ensure excellent patient care as well as family and visitor safety, UCSF Health teams are working around the clock to stay on top of the evolving COVID-19 situation.

 Under the San Francisco Department of Public Health's order, we have restricted visitors to all of our hospital and clinic facilities.